Get your MA in Educational Leadership with a Focus on Technology

 Duration: Ten courses over two summers and two semesters

-Teachers with 4+ Years of Experience: Take three additional courses for an admin credential
+Teachers with 4+ Years of Experience: Have the option to take three additional courses for the California preliminary admin credential

 Reimagining Educational Leadership Through Technology

 Read the Experiences of Students from the Program's First Cohort

 Among the program’s first-ever cohort of 25 educators is Michelle Snyder, a mother of three who says the program is a perfect fit for her.
 Not only is she able to take her classes online from home, she can also apply what she learns to her current position as an English teacher at an accredited Vista Unified School District high school that offers online and blended learning.